panzerdp/dmitripavlutin.com/content/posts/045-fix-this/index.md

 Calling `agent.getFullName()` returns the full name of the person: `'John Smith'`.
 As expected, `this` inside `getFullName()` method equals to `agent`.

-What would happen if `agent.getFullName` is executed by the helper function `execute()`:
+What would happen if `agent.getFullName` is executed by the helper function:

 ```javascript
 execute(agent.getFullName); // => 'undefined undefined'
 ```

 The execution result is incorrect: `'undefined undefined'`.
-Why does it happen?
+That's a problem of `this` having an incorrect value.

 Inside the method `getFullName()` the value of `this` is the global object (`window` in a browser environment).
 Having `this` equal to `window`, the evaluation of `` `${window.firstName} ${window.lastName}` `` is `'undefined undefined'`.

-It happens because the method was separated from the execution context when calling `execute(agent.getFullName)`:
+It happens because the method was separated from the object when calling `execute(agent.getFullName)`.
+Basically what happens is just a regular function invocation (not method invocation):

 ```javascript
 execute(agent.getFullName); // => 'undefined undefined'